 This is a simple guide to setting up a USB pen drive with Tiny Core Linux on it.
 It's just a 'get you going' description for those who are totally unfamiliar with the process, and is intended to get you to the stage where you have something that you can use to explore the capability of those thin clients that will boot from USB.

-You obviously need a pen drive!
+You obviously need a pen drive.
 Tiny Core is not a large distribution, but you'll also need space for any extensions you decide to add.
-I currently have a number of cheap 1GB drives that I got from eBay, but almost anything over 64MB should do.
+I currently have a number of cheap 1GB drives that I got from eBay, but almost anything that's 64MB or over should do.
+For this update I happen to be using a 2GB one.

 NB: At least one of the utilities mentioned below refuses to put the distribution on a pen drive that's smaller than 1GB.
 You may have to rule that one out if you are wanting to use an old 256MB pen drive for instance.

-With my setup this automatically goes into my Downloads folder.
+With my setup the download automatically goes into my Downloads folder.
 In your case it may be different and you might get a save as... prompt from your browser.
 Where ever it ends up you'll need to find it later.
 The current distribution is always named tinycore-current.iso.
-I find it useful to rename it to the actual version - tinycore476.iso in this case - so you know what's what in a few months time.
+I find it useful to rename it to the actual version - tinycore821.iso in this case - so you know what's what in a few months time.

 Finally we need some way to get the distribution on to the pen drive.
 There are quite a few options you can use.
 Here are four of them: